-The Sun in Calbourne is fantastically dog-friendly and treats are kept behind the bar for pups popping in for a pint.
+The food on the Isle of Wight is fantastic and dogs will be welcomed almost everywhere.
+The Sun in Calbourne is fantastically dog-friendly.
+Treats are always kept behind the bar for pups popping in for a pint.
 There’s also a large beer garden.
 The pub offers a range of delicious home-cooked meals such as pies and chilli.
 There are some great vegetarian options too and even a separate gluten-free menu.

 Equally as impressive is the Star Inn in Wroxall, which offers vegan dishes alongside light bites and pub favourites.
 Dogs are welcome throughout the pub, which also does great quality food to take away.

 For a meal with a view, you can’t beat The Spyglass Inn in Ventnor.
 Situated right on the water’s edge, this maze-like pub is full of nautical memorabilia.
 The former smugglers’ haunt is a big hit with tourists who come for the sea views.
 Rooms are also available.